1337Farhan/Crypti/README.md

 Crypti was a project for a university course, hence it was important to explain how the program works step by step.

 # how can I use Crypti?
+First, make sure you have python 3.* installed, then from the command line python3 Crypti.py
 <h5> Not a fainancial solution </h5>